wd8rde/gr-PyQtSDRGUI/README.md

 # GNU Radio Python Qt SDR GUI block

+This is a **Work in Progress**.
+Not everything works yet ...
+Jan, 5, 2020

 Based on .ui file from [OpenExpertSDR](https://github.com/florintanasa/OpenExpertSDR)

 This project creates a QT GNU Radio block which may be loaded into GNU Radio Companion.
 It will be located under [Core]/WD8RDE/QT/PyQt SDR GUI.